-What is something you’d like to share about Stewart Cellars that many may not know if they’re not familiar with brand since you are fairly newly launched
+What is something you’d like to share about Stewart Cellars that many may not know if they’re not familiar with the brand since you are fairly newly launched

-Blair: That we are the real deal when it come to a small family winery.
+Blair: That we are the real deal when it comes to a small family winery.
 We do everything!
 From growing the grapes to selling the wine.
 There are not many family brands that are real and can say that, and we are proud of it!

 Caroline: Because we do everything ourselves, we like to make wine that we are passionate about.
 We don’t just make any old wine from any old vineyard.
 We are meticulous about what vineyards we work with, and how the wine is made.

 What would you like Stewart Cellars to be known for?
-What are a few words to describe your wines, your guest experience and your tasting room?
+What are a few words to describe your wines, your guest experience, and your tasting room?

 Blair: Consistently amazing wines.